Anurag-code107/RecipeHub-Backend/README.md

 ## **Support**

-If you encounter any issues or have any questions, feel free to open an issue in the GitHub repository or contact us directly.
+If you encounter any issues or have any questions, feel free to open an issue in the [GitHub repository issues page](https://github.com/Anurag-code107/RecipeHub-Backend/issues) or contact us directly at [anuragnegi2704@gmail.com](mailto:anuragnegi2704@gmail.com).

 ---